diovisgood/diovisgood.github.io/_posts/2019-03-25-get-yourself-goal-or-fade-away.md

 {% include figure image_path="/assets/img/goal_paper_ship_drifting.jpg" alt="paper ship drifting" caption="This is a nearly exact portrait of an intelligent, educated person, open to new experience, with rich inner world and deep feelings... but with lack of any distinct life goal." %}

-This is a nearly exact portrait of an intelligent, educated person, open to new experience, with rich inner world and deep feelings... but with lack of any distinct life goal.

 All we start from different 'initial conditions'.
 Some have many years to get good education and plan their life.
 Others have to start to work at teenage.